Mergifyio/mergify/doc/source/examples.rst

 				merge:
 					method: merge

-You can also merge your pull request if only the Python files are updated and if it passes Circle CI’s validation tests :
+You can also use regular expressions to match filenames.
+For example, to merge your pull request if a Python file is modified and if it passes Circle CI’s validation tests:
-pull_request_rules:

 .. code-block:: yaml